 The Standish Group’s CHAOS research indicates that agile software development projects are 65 per cent more likely to succeed and, therefore, guides organizations to use agile methods to develop software.
 As an agile practitioner and fan since 2006, I am pleased and unsurprised by the finding.
 However, the same survey indicates that 12 per cent of agile projects failed and 45 per cent were challenged.
 How can this be?
 As an agile consultant, I have heard numerous organizations claim they are implementing agile methods, but, in fact, are not.
 I have also seen some organizations implement one type of agile software development method when others are more appropriate for their project’s situation.
 To improve chances of project success, one should select the appropriate “flavor” of agile and implement it fully.

 Dozens of different agile methods have been used over the past 50+ years – Rapid Application Development (RAD), Test-Driven Development (TDD), Spiral, Crystal, Rational Unified Process (RUP)/Unified Process (UP), Scrum, Dynamic Systems Development Method (DSDM), Evolutionary Development (Evo), Extreme Programming (XP), Feature-Driven Development (FDD), Kanban, Lean, and others.
 Each has its own character that imbues it with strengths and weaknesses.
-The table below illustrates the differences for 4 sample agile methods – the Unified Process, Scrum, Extreme Programming, and Evolutionary development.
-Note the differences between the processes within every characteristic listed in the left-most column of the table.

 In small projects there may be only one significant stakeholder.
 In this case, Scrum is appropriate.
 In other small projects, there may be a few stakeholders who are in the same location as the development team.
 Here, XP is appropriate.
 If the project has a large number of stakeholders flung far and wide, then UP or Evolutionary are more appropriate.